 In the past, the Mayan Riviera has had issues with drug cartels, violent crime, and homicides, and these have sometimes spilled over into touristic areas.
 Problems like this are incredibly rare, but U.S. citizens should check official websites for travel advisories before they visit Cancun.

-Both The United States Department of State (otherwise known as the US State Department) and the Mexican government issue travel warnings and advisories when it’s necessary to exercise increased caution, and they sometimes advise against all travel during periods of increased unrest.
+Both the US State Department and the Mexican government issue travel warnings and advisories when it’s necessary to exercise increased caution, and they sometimes advise against all travel during periods of increased unrest.

 Cancun Travel is Safe (& Very Fun)

-Crime rates in Mexico’s major tourist destinations, such as Cancun and Mexico City, can be concerning for first-time visitors to the country.
-But, if you follow these Cancun safety tips and use common sense as you would anywhere else in the world, you’re sure to fall in love with this beautiful city.
+Crime rates in Mexico’s major tourist destinations, such as Cancun and Mexico City, can be a concern for first-time visitors to the country.
+But if you follow these Cancun safety tips and use common sense as you would anywhere else in the world, you’re sure to fall in love with this beautiful city.